Eyesore123/quiz-react-app/README.md

 # Philosopher quiz

-* This is a quiz about the famous quotes from well-known philosophers.
+* This is a quiz about famous quotes from well-known philosophers.

-* In this project I turned my previous quiz that was made with vanilla JavaScript into a React app version.
+* I turned my previous quiz that was made with vanilla JavaScript into a React app version.

-* It stores the states so user can go back to previous questions, but there are still some issues with how answer values are stored.
+* It stores the states of users' answers so the user can go back to previous questions, but there are still some issues with how answer values are stored.

-# Issues

-* Images load slowly so I need to add logic to handle images better
+* Master branch contains the latest source files.
+Gh-pages branch is used for static deployment.